 Around the world in a 'Battersea Day'

-The stark reality in the late 1980's was that the theme park market was static.
+The stark reality in the late 1980s was that the theme park market was static.
 And mostly outdoors.
 It was universally suspected that large-scale indoor entertainment complexes, fusing entertainment, shopping and leisure were the future.
 And this was the global prototype.
-Even Disney were watching very closely.
+Even Disney was watching very closely.

 Conferences, Events and Exhibitions